-Hot Air Balloon safaris in the Akagera National Park on the January 17, 2022 hosted by the Royal Balloons' hot air balloon tour.
-The Rwanda Development Board, Akagera Management Company, and Royal Balloon Rwanda are proud to announce the beginning of their operations in Rwanda by offering the first hot air balloon experience in Akagera National Park.
+Hot Air Balloon safaris in the Akagera National Park on January 17, 2022, hosted by the Royal Balloons' hot air balloon tour The Rwanda Development Board, Akagera Management Company, and Royal Balloon Rwanda are proud to announce the beginning of their operations in Rwanda by offering the first hot air balloon experience in Akagera National Park.

 Hot air balloon excursions add so much to Akagera National Park adventure tourism, bringing more options for an exhilarating new development.
 Additionally, it gives Rwanda the chance to keep forming new partnerships and securing bigger investments in the tourism industry in order to meet visitors' expectations and sustainably contribute to conservation.

 Hot Air Balloon Safaris in Akagera National Park

 In order to launch hot air balloon excursions in Akagera National Park, Akagera Management Company and Royal Balloon managing director Atilla Turkmen joined forces.
 The incident is a great example of how conservation can enhance the local community's quality of life and the natural environment.

 At Akagera National Park, hot air balloon rides offer visitors an exhilarating new perspective of the park's stunning and distinctive landscapes while also contributing financially to the park's preservation.
 In the nearby communities, the hot air balloon safaris have generated new employment opportunities and revenue streams.

 Royal Balloon Rwanda is a travel agency with almost 30 years of expertise.
 It manages hotels in Turkey and provides hot-air balloon excursions at various natural locations in Eastern and Southern Africa.
 Nations have adopted this practice to diversify travel routes and extend visitor stays.

 Where do the hot air balloon safaris in Akagera National Park start?